jrfnl/WP-adminbar-comments-to-pending/readme.txt

 == Changelog ==

 = Trunk =
+* Tested and found compatible with WP 4.8.
+* Tested and found compatible with WP 4.7.
+* Tested and found compatible with WP 4.6.
 * Tested and found compatible with WP 4.5.
 * Tested and found compatible with WP 4.4.
 * Tested and found compatible with WP 4.3.